 The cost differential reflects the difference in scope and complexity between the two functions.

-- Press office only (external agency): from EUR 1,500 to 5,000/month in Italy, depending on the intensity of activity and the sector.
+- Press office only (external agency): from $1,500 to $5,000/month in Italy, depending on activity intensity and industry.

-- Press office only (in-house): EUR 40,000–55,000/year (senior press officer salary + tools).
+- Press office only (in-house): $40,000-$55,000/year (senior press officer salary + tools).

-- Integrated PR (in-house): EUR 150,000–300,000+/year (team of 2–4 people: PR manager, press officer, digital PR, possibly a public affairs consultant + tools).
+- Integrated PR (in-house): $150,000-$300,000+/year (team of 2-4 people: PR manager, press officer, digital PR, possible public affairs consultant + tools).

-To concretely illustrate the difference between press office and PR, here are two generic scenarios that exemplify common dynamics in the Italian market.
+To concretely illustrate the difference between a press office and PR, here are two generic scenarios that exemplify common dynamics in the Italian market.

-Scenario 1: Food Company and Product Crisis
+Scenario 1: Food company and product crisis

-Scenario 2: Tech Scale-Up and Funding Round
+Scenario 2: Tech scale-up and funding round

 Frequently Asked Questions